garethpdx/vacation-rental-scraper/README.md

 $ PYTHONPATH=. python tests/tests.py

-Only airbnb is supported at the moment.
+Only Airbnb is supported at the moment.
 Support for additional vendors could be added by implementing another in scraper/vendors.
 At a minimum, this would consist of adding a preprocessor and selectors to handle the new vendor's page model.
 See scraper/vendors/airbnb.py for an example.
 After implementing a new vendor, register it in scraper/vendors/__init__.py

 If it becomes necessary handle more than 3 properties at a time, requests should be parallelized.
-The most time consuming part of this process is I/O wait while we're downloading the page from airbnb servers.
+The most time consuming part of this process is I/O wait while we're downloading the page from Airbnb servers.
 It'd be a lot faster to fetch them in parellel, maybe with async or a scraper library like scrapy.